Aliases for SUV39H1 Gene

 GeneCards Summary for SUV39H1 Gene

-SUV39H1 (Suppressor Of Variegation 3-9 Homolog 1 (Drosophila)) is a Protein Coding gene.
-Among its related pathways are RB in Cancer and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include chromatin binding and histone-lysine N-methyltransferase activity.
-An important paralog of this gene is EHMT1.
+SUV39H1 (Suppressor Of Variegation 3-9 Homolog 1) is a Protein Coding gene.
+Diseases associated with SUV39H1 include Hyperoxaluria, Primary, Type I and Retinoblastoma.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription regulatory region sequence-specific DNA binding.
+An important paralog of this gene is SUV39H2.